Sabrent Rocket PCIe/NVMe M.2 SSD

 Although there’s now a newer model of the Rocket available – which offers PCI Express 4.0 support – the original Sabrent Rocket remains a more cost-effective option for users who don’t own a 3rd-gen Ryzen or Threadripper system.
 As of late 2019/early 2020, the Gen 3 Rocket was the only M.2 SSD on the consumer market available in a large 4TB variety.

 Overview: Memory Type, Controller, and Cache

-The Sabrent Rocket uses Toshiba BiCS 3D (layered) triple-level cell (TLC) NAND memory modules in combination with a Phison E12 controller, which is a comprehensively tried and tested SSD formula.
-In order to compete with the industry-leading M.2 SSDs, the Rocket also utilizes a DDR4 DRAM buffer and, like all SSDs based on TLC memory, the drive uses an SLC-mode cache to reach its advertised maximum transfer rates.
+The Sabrent Rocket uses Toshiba BiCS 3D triple-level cell (TLC) NAND memory modules in combination with a Phison E12 controller, which is a comprehensively tried and tested SSD formula.
+In order to compete with other industry-leading M.2 SSDs, the Rocket also utilizes a DDR4 DRAM buffer, and, like all SSDs based on TLC memory, the drive uses an SLC-mode cache to reach its advertised maximum transfer rates.

 Sabrent Rocket VS Samsung 970 EVO Plus

 |512GB (Rocket)||500GB (EVO Plus)||1TB (Rocket)||1TB (EVO Plus)||2TB (Rocket)||2 TB (EVO Plus)||4TB (Rocket)|